In this post, we are going to learn how to use one of the most powerful features InDesign has, Data Merge, to create several business cards.

 Or are you always importing and updating data and lots of tables?
 Link a spreadsheet to a table in InDesign so that every time you update the data in Excel also the table in InDesign updates.

-Besides sharing all these helpful resources, I am also sharing this list with the 20 most common InDesign mistakes.
+Besides sharing how to make business cards in seconds - make sure you also read how to make a catalog and how to quickly produce ads and banners.
+Lastly, make sure you see this list with the 20 most common InDesign mistakes.
 Chances are you might be making a mistake and not even be aware of it.

 In other words, as you can see in this post and all the ones above, the true strength of InDesign is its potential.
 Once you start exploring how InDesign works for you, the possibilities are endless!